gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

 | The **Mu** editor for laptops, https://codewith.mu/en/tutorials/1.1/microbit, is the first choice for coding on the microbit.

-| The standard online **micropython** editor: https://python.microbit.org/v/2 is an online editor consistent with Mu editor.
+| The standard online **micropython** editor: https://python.microbit.org/v/3 is an online editor consistent with Mu editor.
-| The beta version is at: https://python.microbit.org/v/beta

 | **Thonny** for laptops, can be downloaded from https://thonny.org/.
 | See: https://core-electronics.com.au/tutorials/how-to-program-a-microbit-using-thonny.html for setting up the microbit to use Thonny.